wangdi2014/tutorial-cp2k/README.md

 $ tutorial cp2k # Copies the input and script files to the directory tutorial-cp2k.
 ```

-This will create a directory "tutorial-cp2k".
+This will create a directory `tutorial-cp2k`.
 Inside the directory, you will see the following files
 ```
 cp2k_run.submit               # Condor job submission script file. cp2k_run.sh                   # Job execution script file.
 cs_cell_opt_direct_lbfgs.inp  # Input configuration file  for running the cp2k simulation.
 ```
-Here, "cp2k_run.submit" and "cp2k_run.sh" are the script files related to job submission and the file
+Here, `cp2k_run.submit` and `cp2k_run.sh` are the script files related to job submission and the file
-"cs_cell_opt_direct_lbfgs.inp" is the input file for the CP2K simulation.
+`cs_cell_opt_direct_lbfgs.inp` is the input file for the CP2K simulation.
 The details regarding the
 preparation of the input file for CP2K are available at the CP2K website.

 ## Job execution and submission files

-The file “cp2k_run.submit” is the condor description file.
+The file `cp2k_run.submit` is the condor description file.
 Please refer to the Quickstart tutorial to learn
 about the key words in the script file.
 Here, we will discuss the condor file transfer mechanism.
 The key
 word “transfer_input_files”  specifies what input files are transferred from the login machine
 (where you log in and submit the jobs) to the remote worker machine (where the jobs are being executed).
 In